Steps and images by Brianne Dela Cruz

 One of the best times to plant is in the fall.
 Not only are the temperatures easier to work in, but autumn weather patterns also benefit new plants.

-Plant trees, perennial shrubs, bulb flowers, garlic, autumn flowers and cover crops in early to mid fall.
-Some beautiful flowers and bulbs to plant in fall include, tulip, crocus, allium, iris, snowdrop, chrysanthemum, purple fountain grass, pansy, and viola.
+Plant trees, perennial shrubs, bulb flowers, garlic, autumn flowers, and cover crops early to mid-fall.
+Some beautiful flowers and bulbs to plant in fall include tulip, crocus, allium, iris, snowdrop, chrysanthemum, purple fountain grass, pansy, and viola.

 Divide bulbs that appeared to be scraggly or overcrowded earlier in the season.
-Using a hori hori knife and spade, loosen the soil about 6 inches away from where you estimate the bulb to be rooted.
+Using a Hori Hori and spade, loosen the soil about 6 inches away from where you estimate the bulb to be rooted.
 Gently lift the bulbs and separate their joining, then immediately replant elsewhere in the garden.

 In preparing the lawn for winter, mow grass to 2 inches in height in late November.
-Aerate the lawn, then apply one last round of fertilizer.
+Aerate grass and apply one last round of fertilizer.

-After the Fall Equinox, decrease watering cadence and volume.
-Plant’s growing cycles are slowing as they move into dormancy so they don’t require much water.
-After the fall garden harvest, turn off irrigation system, then repair any damages so minimal preparation work is necessary before spring.
+After the Fall Equinox, decrease the watering cadence of the garden, lawn, and outdoor plants.
+Plant’s growing cycles are slowing as they move into dormancy, and they don’t require much water.
+After the fall garden harvest, turn off the irrigation system, then repair any damages to minimize the preparation work necessary before spring.

 10. Clean gardening tools

-Scrape dirt off gardening tools using a wire brush, then sanitize the steel.
-Condition wood with olive oil or walnut oil mixed with melted beeswax.
-Use the same mixture to hydrate leather gloves after cleaning.
+Scrape dirt off gardening tools using a wire brush, then sanitize the stainless steel.
+Condition wood with olive oil or walnut oil mixed with melted beeswax, or use a standard wood conditioner.
+Use the same mixture to hydrate garden gloves after cleaning.

-Now you can sit back, relax, and cozy up to the fire knowing your yard and garden is prepared for winter and primed for another spectacular growing season!
+Now you can sit back, relax, and cozy up to the fire, knowing your yard and garden are prepared for winter and primed for another spectacular growing season!

 ABOUT